 Increasing Revenue Growth by 20% in Q1 is measurable, given that it provides a quantifiable figure.
 This also fits requirements for a Key Result, because it is quantified both in terms of time and accomplishment.

 If the company achieves its goal of increasing its revenue by 20% in Q1, the goal has been met.
-Otherwise, the end-of-quarter review will need to try to figure out how and why the company fell short.
-In doing so, it will have to figure out how to do things differently.
+If not, the end-of-quarter review will analyze how and why the company fell short.
+In doing so, it will have to determine how to do things differently.

 However, if the goal is surpassed by a significant margin, it might not have been ambitious enough.

-While some SMART enthusiasts dedicate the letter ‘A’ to other ‘Attainability’, one often-overlooked approach in SMART goal setting is ‘Alignment’.
-In this case, true ‘alignment’ takes place when all organization members goals and objectives are in-sync with the company’s larger and most important objectives.
+While some SMART enthusiasts dedicate the letter ‘A’ to ‘Attainability’, one often-overlooked approach in SMART goal setting is ‘Alignment’.
+In this case, true ‘alignment’ takes place when team’s and individual’s goals and objectives are in-sync with the company’s larger and most important objectives.

 At the higher levels of a company, SMART goals encompass more responsibility.
 Managers and CEOs divide their employees time such that their own OKR goals are met.
 Therefore, task orientation must be cooperative and complimentary from one department to the next.
 When goals are written for an entire organization, they help define goals at the lower levels.

 In many companies, goals are assigned for every employee and made internally public.
 This is the case with OKRs at Google.
 Only when goals are aligned between departments can employees work on tasks that are reflective of the top three to five company priorities for that quarter.